Leeming, Western Australia: Commercial

 Nearby commercial services are provided by Stockland in Bull Creek on its northern fringe, and Southlands Boulevarde in Willetton.

 Recreation and community

-The suburb contains a family centre, a recreation centre and sports facilities ("The Rec"), the Leeming Spartan Cricket Club, the Leeming Bowling Club and the Melville Glades Golf Club.
+The suburb contains a family centre, a recreation centre and sports facilities called the Rec, the Leeming Spartan Cricket Club, the Leeming Bowling Club and the Melville Glades Golf Club.

-Murdoch University, Murdoch TAFE (a campus of Challenger TAFE), St John of God Murdoch Hospital and Fiona Stanley Hospital are 2 km to the west.
+Murdoch University, Murdoch TAFE (a campus of South Metropolitan TAFE), St John of God Murdoch Hospital and Fiona Stanley Hospital are 2 km to the west.

 Transport

 The suburb is located next to Murdoch train station, which opened in 2007.
 All services are operated by the Public Transport Authority.